My Year of Personal Bests

 It Doesn't Have to Look a Certain Way

 I don’t know what life will bring me this year: cancer, the death of a loved one, depression.
-My personal best is simply that: my best
+My personal best is simply that: my best in the moment, given any set of circumstances.
+The goal is progress, not perfection.

 My best doesn’t have to look like someone else’s best.
 Your best may be different than mine.
 Good for you.
 And good for me.